awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-step-by-step.md

 **Warning**
 If you delete a Lambda function your APIs rely on, those APIs will no longer work\.
 Deleting a Lambda function cannot be undone\.
 If you want to use the Lambda function again, you must re\-create the function\.
 If you delete an IAM resource a Lambda function relies on, the Lambda function and any APIs that rely on it will no longer work\.
 Deleting an IAM resource cannot be undone\.
 If you want to use the IAM resource again, you must re\-create the resource\.
 If you plan to continue experimenting with the resources you created for this and the other walkthroughs, do not delete the Lambda invocation role or the Lambda execution role\.
-API Gateway does not currently support the deactivation or deletion of APIs that no longer work\.

 **To delete the Lambda function**